HITL: Human-in-the-Loop Implementation Guide 2026

 Key Insight: During early-stage deployments, HITL acts as a stepping-stone toward greater autonomy, allowing teams to validate automation outcomes, refine processes, and build trust in the system.
 The key is recognizing when HITL is valid risk management versus when it becomes an unnecessary bottleneck that no longer adds value.

-The ROI Case for Getting Oversight Right
+The ROI Case for HITL Implementation

 AI Investment Returns